ProjectSidewalk/SidewalkWebpage/README.md

 1. Head on over to your browser and navigate to `127.0.0.1:9000`.
 This should display the Project Sidewalk webpage.
 Note that the first time compilation takes time.

 1. Importing SQL dump: The Postgres database schema has already been set up in the db docker container.
-To import production db dump, rename the dump file you got from Mikey to `sidewalk-dump`, place it in the `db` folder, and run `make import-dump db=sidewalk` from the base folder outside the container.
-When that is done, rerun `npm start`.
+To import production db dump, rename the dump file you got from Mikey to `sidewalk-dump`, place it in the `db` folder, and run `make import-dump db=sidewalk` from the base folder outside the Docker shell.
+When that is done, rerun `npm start` from inside the Docker shell.

 ### Setting up another database or city
 1. Acquire another database dump and rename it `[db-name]-dump`.
 I would suggest naming it `sidewalk-seattle-dump` if it is a Seattle database, for example.
 Just make sure it does not conflict with the name of any databases you already have set up.

-1. Run `make import-dump db=[db-name]` from the root project directory outside the container.
+1. Run `make import-dump db=[db-name]` from the root project directory outside the Docker shell.
 Using the example from step 1., this would be `make import-dump db=sidewalk-seattle`.

 1. Update the `DATABASE_URL` variable in the `docker-compose.yml` to be `jdbc:postgresql://db:5432/[db-name]`.